prakayastha/ProjectManagement/weekly-updates/Prakriti/check-in-with-Lucy.md

 - Check with Lucy about what to do with the jupyter notebook next
 - What calculations I'm expected to run for the Chalcogenide perovskite project
 - Reading material for an introduction to Raman and IR spectra in perovskite materials
+- Send makefiles for compiling vasp on Dade